freestarcapital/aerospike-gce-deployment-manager/README.md

 These files are provided to ease deployment.
 Do not change these unless you really know what you're doing.

-* The GCP directory contains templates provided by Google.
+* The `common` directory contains templates provided by Google.
 * aerospike.jinja is the main config for aerospike instances.
 * aerospike.jinja.schema is a validation template.
 Parameters are checked against this template for validation